Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_2_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/c8cb686a-a817-4aad-a56e-4e1f3ff44575)

-### Chip Floor Plan
+### --> Chip Floor Plan

-Floor planning is the art of any physical design.
+**Floor planning is the art of any physical design.
 A well and perfect floorplan leads to an ASIC design with higher performance and optimum area.

-Floor planning can be challenging in that, it deals with the placement of I/O pads and macros, the rows on the routing track will define as well as power and ground structure.
+Floor planning can be challenging in that, it deals with the placement of I/O pads and macros, the rows on the routing track will define as well as power and ground structure.**

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/81a5b214-fa92-49e1-a125-566ad32a57ab)

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/efa71a6f-128e-4441-9d04-13c3d65c74e0)

-### Power Plan
+### --> Power Plan

-power planning is done to provide uniform supply voltages to all the cells in design the primary objective of power planning is to ensure that all on chip components like blocks, memory, IO cells etc have adequate power and ground connections. there are three levels of power distribution that
+**Power planning is done to provide uniform supply voltages to all the cells in design the primary objective of power planning is to ensure that all on chip components like blocks, memory, IO cells etc have adequate power and ground connections. there are three levels of power distribution that,
-Rings carries VDD and VSS around the chip
+Rings carries VDD and VSS around the chip.
-Straps carries VDD and VSS  from rings across the chip Rails carries VDD and VSS to the standard cell of VDD and VSS
+Straps carries VDD and VSS  from rings across the chip.
+Rails carries VDD and VSS to the standard cell of VDD and VSS.**

 Such parallel structures of power straps mean to reduce the resistance and IR drop and  to address the Electro migration.
 Typically the power distribution network uses the upper metal layers because these metal width's are high compare to lower metal layers.